theunitedeffort/theunitedeffort.org/README.md

 The site is hosted on [Netlfy](https://netlify.com/) and is managed in a Netlify team called `United Effort Org`.

 After setting up the site with Netlify, you will have a CI/CD pipeline set up to deploy on each push to your production git branch.
-Pushing changes to `main` will automatically build and deploy the site.
+Pushing changes to `prod` will automatically build and deploy the site.

 ## Planning and contributing